brknt/checkout_service/README.md

 Product and user information was kept in the MySQL database.
 The order and payment transaction was kept in the MongoDB database.

 ## Technogolies
-- Node JS, Express, MySQL, MongoDB
+- Node JS, Express, MySQL, MongoDB , Postman, Vscode, MySQL Workbench, MongoDb Compass
 ## Installing
 - type in terminal: npm i && npm start